 As a rite of passage one phase involves preparing for the transition.
 There is a planning process that involves applying and interviewing for a job, applying for graduate school and taking necessary entrance exams, finding housing, etc. You may also have been making plans to spend the summer looking for a job, taking time off to get ready to start a new job and your career, or traveling before the actual transition from college life to the “real world” occurs.

-It is also possible that the planning phase may include discussions with your parents about the necessity to move home as you continue to look for a professional job, or prepare for graduate school, or try to find interim work until a job in your chosen career becomes available.
+It is also possible that the planning phase may include discussions with your family about the necessity to move home as you continue to look for a professional job, or prepare for graduate school, or try to find interim work until a job in your chosen career becomes available.
 It will be very important to have open conversations together about what moving back home for a possible indefinite period of time will mean to everyone involved prior to actually moving home after graduating.

 Another part of the transition process that is also important is creating plenty of time and space to pay attention to the many feelings that are likely to emerge---sadness, excitement, anxiety, fear, pride, etc. Too often you might tend to prepare in terms of your thinking and planning and underestimate the impact of leaving people and places that you have grown accustomed to over the past few years.